lawrencerowland/PS-Chat/README.md

 ```

 # Upload your own documents
-Put your documents and put them into ``` ./docs/[cat_name]/ ``` for separate folders.
+Put your documents into ``` ./docs/[cat_name]/ ``` for separate folders.
 The names of [cat_name] will appear as tickboxes so that you can choose one or multiple sources for chatting

+# Upload your own questions
+Create a  ```questions.txt``` file for each category of documents and put each question on a new line.
+Put your example questions in the ``` ./docs/[cat_name]/ ``` folder containing the relevent documents for that set of questions.

-# Sett your environment file as .env in the main folder
+# Set your environment file as .env in the main folder
 ```
 # This is the options that if you want to talk to your graph
 NEO4J_URL="xxxxx"